 Hypothetically, one solution to my dilemma was to design a 40-minute game where every step of the game had its own design and programming.
 Designing this game would be akin to writing a novel, where every chapter was completely unique.
 But the resulting game would never fit on the disk, and it would require far too much time to design, program, and test.
 Therefore I needed to invent a framework that employed reusable pieces.
 However, each module would have to provide a different experience with each use – otherwise the game would be repetitious and boring.

-I saw that the hunting activity could be a great example of a reusable module, because the player might hunt many times during the 2000-mile journey.
+Three of the modules would be inspired by features that were already present in the original game: 1) initial purchases, 2) hunting, and 3) visiting forts.
+I saw that the new hunting activity could be a great example of a reusable module, because the player might hunt many times during the 2000-mile journey.
 If I connected the hunting experience to the real geography of the Oregon Trail, then there could be different landscapes and different animals along the way.
 Furthermore, I could use randomization to mix things up each time that the player went hunting – so that the landscape would look different each time, and the animals would be in different places.